Fact Sheet #49: The Migrant and Seasonal Agricultural Worker Protection Act

 The Wage and Hour Division of the U.S. Department of Labor administers MSPA.
 During investigations, Wage and Hour investigators may enter and inspect premises (including vehicles and housing), review and transcribe payroll records, and interview workers to determine compliance with MSPA.
 Investigators may advise violators to make changes necessary to achieve compliance.

-Administrative actions under MSPA include penalties of up to $1,000 per violation and, in the case of farm labor contractors, revocation or suspension of existing certificates and denial of future certificates of registration.
+Administrative actions under MSPA include penalties for each violation and, in the case of farm labor contractors, revocation or suspension of existing certificates and denial of future certificates of registration.
+For current maximum penality amount, see https://www.dol.gov/whd/mspa/index.htm#cmp.
 Failure to comply with MSPA may result in civil or criminal prosecution.
 To insure compliance with MSPA, the Secretary of Labor may seek court injunctions prohibiting further violations and may bring criminal charges.
-Courts may assess fines of up to $10,000 and prison terms of up to three years in criminal cases.
+In addition, courts may assess fines and prison terms of up to three years in criminal cases.

 In addition to the above remedies, individuals whose rights under MSPA have been violated may file suit directly in federal court for damages.